 Lake Nona architects connected with GE engineers to arrive at a decorative fixture solution that matched the community's contemporary look and feel.
 The fixture uses the same energy-efficient LED technology as other GE Evolve LED post top fixtures; the base and pole being specially designed for Lake Nona.

 More than 370 Evolve LED fixtures now illuminate Lake Nona where a 175-watt metal halide system had been originally proposed.
+GE's 86-watt LED fixtures will save the community about $18,000 a year by drawing 170,000 fewer kWhs.

 “This lighting is exactly what we wanted.
 It fits perfectly with our vision – it's the right scale and the right character.
 GE did what we didn't think was possible – they took an idea, really a picture, from us and turned it into a phenomenal product in record time,” said Levey, explaining Lake Nona received the first fixtures in time to satisfy the project's aggressive timeline.